 Unfortunately there is a lot of poor CRM management practices and many stem from basic mistakes being made in the planning and execution of contact strategies, data management and marketing automation.

-In this post we review the the five most common mistakes so that you are forewarned and can avoid them in any data-driven marketing plus we share our best practices so that you can mitigate the risk of these pitfalls.
+In this post we review the five most common mistakes you can avoid in any data-driven marketing plus we share our best practices so that you can mitigate the risk of these pitfalls.

 Mistake #1 - Letting the technology tail wag the marketing dog